 As for the copper patch panel, it is designed according to the copper cable types.
 Sometimes, Cat5e, Cat6 or other Ethernet cables need to be managed in a single panel.
 In this situation, the blank keystone patch panels can support mixed cabling with installation of different rj45 insert modules.
 The 48 ports blank keystone/multimedia patch panel, manufactured by FS.COM, is made of SPCC CRS material.
 It can accommodate all keystone jacks, including RJ45 Ethernet, HDMI audio/video, voice and USB applications.
 In addition, the high density 19in wide, 1U High, panel design will save valuable space in the rack.
 With it, you can customize your patch panel according to your specific application.

-Fiber 48 Port Patch Panel Recommendation
+Fibre 48 Port Patch Panel Recommendation

 The 48 port patch panels introduced above are all from FS.COM, the company which wins people’s favor by its reasonable price and high quality.
 This company has been pressing ahead with novel and versatile products and all kinds of cabling solutions.